abodh/LinDistRestoration/docs/index.md

 LinDistRestoration is a package to solve a 3-phase unbalanced distribution system restoration problem using mixed-integer linear programming.
 This package is intented for users interested in solving linear optimal power flow problem.
 The linear power flow model is extracted from [[1]](#ref1) and the base restoration models are based on [[2]](#ref2), [[3]](#ref3).

+Currently, LinDistRestoration supports parsing OpenDSS raw files and creates the data files required to solve the restoration model.
+User can either provide a valid OpenDSS file or create separate data files, see `examples/dataparser/parsed_data_iee123` for specific data files and their structure.
+The base restoration model solves the 3-phase unbalanced optimal power flow to maximize the load restoration based on faulted lines.
+LinDistRestoration does not support fault location module and it is assumed that user provides the fault data as an input.

 ## Getting started
 Please follow this [installation](installation/installation.md){:target="_blank"} process and [examples](example/examples.md){:target="_blank"} to get started with LinDistRestoration.